Skip to content

 Heavy Snow in the Smoky Mountains

-The Smoky Mountains often receive more snow than their lower-elevation neighbors during the winter months.
+The Smoky Mountains often receive more snow than their lower-elevation neighbors during winter.
 An extreme event dumped over two feet on the eastern Tennessee hilltops in mid-January.

 The Baron Future Snow model two days before heavy snow fell in the Smokey Mountains.